Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from a sample, that is likely to contain the population parameter (like the population mean) with a specified level of confidence, typically 95% or 99%.
-It provides an estimate of uncertainty around the sample mean, indicating how much the sample mean might vary from the true population mean.
+A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
+It provides an estimate of uncertainty around the sample mean.
+Understanding how to construct and interpret confidence intervals is crucial for making inferences about the population based on sample data.

 Recommended video: